freeCodeCamp/freeCodeCamp/guide/english/ionic/index.md

 ### Building Hybrid Apps With Ionic

 Those familiar with web development will find the structure of an Ionic app straightforward.
-At its core, it’s just a web page running in an native app shell!
+At its core, it’s just a web page running in a native app shell!
 That means we can use any kind of HTML, CSS, and Javascript we want.

 The bulk of an Ionic app will be written in HTML, Javascript, and CSS.
 Ionic also uses AngularJS for a lot of the core functionality of the framework.